 The Department of Health Services (DHS) and Tribal Governments of Wisconsin have a long-standing contractual relationship.
 The Tribal Affairs Office (TAO) has the responsibility to facilitate and coordinate the contracting process between DHS and the 11 federally recognized tribes as well as the Great Lakes Inter-Tribal Council, Inc. (GLITC) and the Gerald L. Ignace Indian Health Center, Inc. (GLIIHC).

 The TAO works in conjunction with DHS's division staff in order to provide direct funding to tribal governments in support of their health and family services programs.

-Funding reports and additional information can be found in Community Aids Reporting System (CARS) DHS internet site.
+Funding/expenditure reports and additional information can be found in Community Aids Reporting System (CARS) DHS internet site.

 Key fiscal and program documents supporting the contracting process are as follows:

 - Frequently Asked Questions on the State and Tribe Contract and the Community Aids Reporting System (CARS) Payment Processes

 - Chapter 1: General Information (PDF)